ebeneditos/telegram.bot/docs/index.md

 `https://api.telegram.org/botTOKEN/getMe`

 The first part of the URL indicates that we want to communicate with the Telegram API (api.telegram.org).
-We follow this with `/bot` to say that we want to send a command to our Bot, and immediately after we add our token to identify which bot we want to send the command to and to prove that we own it.
+We follow this with `/bot` to say that we want to send a command to our Bot, and immediately after we add our `TOKEN` to identify which bot we want to send the command to and to prove that we own it.
 Finally, we specify the command that we want to send (`/getMe`) which in this case just returns basic information about our Bot using JSON.

 ## Retrieving messages sent to our Bot